MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-okta.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-You can configure session controls in Microsoft Cloud App Security to work with any web app and any third-party IdP.
-This article describes how to route app sessions from Okta to Cloud App Security for real-time session controls.
+You can configure session controls in Microsoft Defender for Cloud Apps to work with any web app and any third-party IdP.
+This article describes how to route app sessions from Okta to Defender for Cloud Apps for real-time session controls.

-For this article, we'll use the Salesforce app as an example of a web app being configured to use Cloud App Security session controls.
+For this article, we'll use the Salesforce app as an example of a web app being configured to use Defender for Cloud Apps session controls.

 ## Prerequisites

 - Your organization must have the following licenses to use Conditional Access App Control:

   - A pre-configured Okta tenant.
-  - Microsoft Cloud App Security
+  - Microsoft Defender for Cloud Apps

 - An existing Okta single sign-on configuration for the app using the SAML 2.0 authentication protocol

 ## To configure session controls for your app using Okta as the IdP

-Use the following steps to route your web app sessions from Okta to Cloud App Security.
+Use the following steps to route your web app sessions from Okta to Defender for Cloud Apps.
 For Azure AD configuration steps, see [Configure integration with Azure AD](proxy-deployment-any-app.md#configure-integration-with-azure-ad).

 > [!NOTE]
 > You can configure the app's SAML single sign-on information provided by Okta using one of the following methods: